IanC13/Sorting-Algo-Visualizer/README.md

 Motivation for this project was to create a vizualization tool to aid in the understanding of the operations of different sorting algorithms whilst learning [React.js](https://reactjs.org/).

-This application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built using React.js.
+This application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built using React Hooks.

 ## Implemented Algorithms